hypocalcemia/fontgen-cli/README.md

-Here’s a set of sections to make your **README.md** stand out and look professional.
-These sections will help improve the overall structure and user experience, while providing the necessary details in an organized way.

 ### 1. **Introduction**

 Provide a short overview of your tool and what it does.
 This section should grab attention and describe the value of your project.